m0yP/iYTBP-for-Magisk/README.md

 Its main purpose is to have an ad-free and background playback as the Xposed's module http://repo.xposed.info/module/com.pyler.youtubebackgroundplayback

-It has been tested and it can be directly installed in Magisk Manager or flased via recovery.
+It has been tested with a Moto G4+ running stock and DirtyUnicorns; it can be directly installed in Magisk Manager or flashed via recovery.

-All credit goes to the original developers, I just put things together.
+All credit goes to the original developers, I just put stuff together.